Mini donkey foal Buttonbush bounces back after a rocky start in life

 When Buttonbush arrived at the center, he was lethargic and dull, down in the trailer, and so was carried by the center’s staff into a stall for clinical evaluation.
 Weighing in at a mere 34 lbs., the little guy showed signs of dehydration, had increased lung sounds, and had started to pass watery diarrhea.

-Dr. Krista Estell, clinical assistant professor of equine medicine, and resident Dr. Stephanie Hernandez assessed Buttonbush and recommended aggressive medical management and supportive care.
+Krista Estell, clinical assistant professor of equine medicine, and medicine resident Stephanie Hernandez assessed Buttonbush and recommended aggressive medical management and supportive care.

 Over the next few hours, Buttonbush was administered fluid therapy, antibiotics, and gastrointestinal support and was carefully monitored.
 By the following morning, he was able to successfully nurse for short periods of time.
 Not only did his diarrhea resolve, his vital parameters improved, enabling fluid therapy to be tapered gradually, but systemic antibiotics and supportive care were continued.